electrical-breakdown/get-azure-device-owners/README.md

-# get-azure-device-owners
+# Summary
-A PowerShell script that retrieves from Azure AD a list of all users that own compliant devices with the specified OS
+A PowerShell script that connects to Azure AD and retrieves a list of owners of compliant devices with the specified OS